TomaszKandula/TokanPages/README.md

 ### Development environment:

-if `set_env` remains unchanged, application will use SQL database in-memory and perform data seeding.
-However, if one willing to use local/remote SQL database, simply repace `set_env` with valid connection string (note: application always uses in-memory database when conncetion string is invalid).
-Application seed test data only when the existing tables are not populated; and migration is performed only on local/remote SQL database.
+If `set_env` remains unchanged, the application will use SQL database in-memory.
+However, suppose one is willing to use a local/remote SQL database.
+In that case, they should replace `set_env` with a valid connection string (note: application always uses in-memory database when the connection string is invalid).
+Application seeds test when the existing tables are not populated, and migration is performed only on the local/remote SQL database.

 ### Manual migration